warriordog/ActivityPubSharp/README.md

 ﻿# ActivityPubSharp - C# implementation of ActivityPub

-**Please note - this project is incomplete and not ready for production use.
+❗❗ **Please note - this project is incomplete and not ready for production use.
 The information here describes the design and technical goals of ActivityPubSharp, not the currently implemented functionality.
 Please see [the issues tracker](https://github.com/warriordog/ActivityPubSharp/issues) for detailed status.**

 ## About
-ActivityPubSharp is a work-in-progress toolkit to support the use of ActivityPub in .NET applications.
+ActivityPubSharp is a toolkit of modular packages that support the use of ActivityPub in .NET applications.
-Multiple packages are available to fit any use case or application.

-### Focus
-As the name suggests, ActivityPubSharp is focused on supporting ActivityPub rather than raw ActivityStreams or any other related standard.
-If there is ever a conflict between standards, then the ActivityPub spec will be followed.

-At present, ActivityPubSharp does not intend to offer full JSON-LD support.
-The provided serialization code implements a minimum-viable approach that should support most use cases.
-At future, it will be possible to inject a user-provided compaction/normalization layer through DI.
+Low-level APIs offer raw - but safe - access to strongly-typed models, while high-level interfaces support ergonomic and standards-compliant use of the protocol.
+Special utility types and integrated JSON-LD converters further abstract ActivityPub's rougher edges, bringing the user experience up to par with more traditional APIs.
+For more information, see the introduction post - [*What is ActivityPubSharp?*](https://github.com/warriordog/ActivityPubSharp/discussions/63)

-### Abstraction
+### Modularity
-Abstraction is a key goal of this project.
+Modularity and Abstraction are keys goals of this project.
-The intent is that it should be relatively simple to integrate this library at any appropriate level of abstraction.
+It should be simple to integrate this library at any appropriate level of abstraction.
-A client-only app doesn't need tons of server-related code, and a server app shouldn't be bound to any particular web framework.
-To support this, a variety of NuGet packages are produced at increasing levels of abstraction.
-The main packages are as follows:
+Low-level apps can utilize the [strongly-typed models](ActivityPub.Types) and utility types, but bring their own parser, logic, and other components.
+Mid-level apps may want to use the [HTTP client](ActivityPub.Client) or [abstract server logic](ActivityPub.Server).
+On the other hand, high-level apps will likely desire framework integration and custom middleware.

+To support these varying use cases, ActivityPubSharp is split into multiple separate NuGet packages.
+While separate and self-contained, these packages are designed to work together and will seamlessly integrate through Dependency Injection.
+A typical use case will include the highest-level "main" package needed for the application, and then as many "secondary" packages as desired for extra functionality.

 | Package                                               | Description                                                                                                                                                                    | Use Case                                                                                                                      |
 |-------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------|